-- 273. During Step 2 of the strategic marketing process, firms such as Ben & Jerry's engage in all of the following marketing activities except

-- A. position the product.
+- A. position the product

-- B. set marketing and product goals.
+- B. set marketing and product goals

-- C. develop the marketing program.
+- C. develop the marketing program

-- D. select target markets.
+- D. select target markets

-- E. find points of difference.
+- E. find points of difference

-Determining which products will be directed toward which customers (Step 2 of the planning phase) is essential for developing an effective marketing program (Step 3).
-The following marketing activities are performed during Step 2: (1) segment the market; (2) set marketing and product goals; (3) select target markets; (4) find points of difference; and (5) position the product.
+Determining which products will be directed toward which customers (step 2 of the planning phase) is essential for developing an effective marketing program (step 3).
+The following marketing activities are performed during step 2: (1) segment the market; (2) set marketing and product goals; (3) select target markets; (4) find points of difference; and (5) position the product.
 Step 3 is developing the marketing program.
 See Figure 2-6.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understano Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 2 Medium Topic: The Strategic Marketing Process

-274. In a marketing context, goal setting involves setting measurable to be achieved.
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
+Level of Difficulty: 2 Medium Topic: Market/product focus and goal setting 284.
+In a marketing context, goal setting involves setting measurable to be achieved. (p.
+37)